 A few facts from practice

 The thing is that during the software development, absolutely all Product Owners go through several stages of their product perception.
-Everything starts from the moment of initial awareness of the end-user’s needs to the final user interface.
+Everything starts from the moment of initial awareness of the end-user’s needs during Project Discovery to the final user interface and a Clickable Software Prototype.
 The vision and understanding of the software functionality at the initial stages often radically differ from what we see at the final step.
 We call this software product evolution.

 This is a completely natural process, accompanied by numerous changes and modifications that require funds.
 Also, this is inevitable in case you want to launch good software.